adamk33n3r/adamk33n3r.github.io/_includes/about.md

-Hello.
-My name is Adam Keenan and I am an ambitious student currently studying Computer Science at Taylor University.

-I am interested in UI and Web Development.
-I also am very interested in API work.
+Hello!
+The name's Adam and I primarily develop web apps.

-<a href="#projects">Scroll down</a> to see some of the projects I have worked on.
+Scroll down <a href="#projects">here</a> to see some of the projects I have worked on.